A Guide to Vinyl Record Sizes

 A Final Word

 The world of vinyl is unique, complex, and extremely rewarding.
-We hope this guide helped you wrap your head around vinyl record sizes!
+We hope this guide helped you wrap your head around vinyl disc record sizes!
+If you are interested in buying vinyl records, visit our online record store today!